Nuuriii/learn-react/README.md

-# React template and learn Reac
+# React template and learn React